dphiffer/data-and-social-justice/tutorials/01-command-line.md

 Any file or folder that starts with `.` gets omitted by `ls` (unless you provide `-a`) and gets hidden by default in the Finder (you can configure it to show all files).

-Because you only included `-a` instead of `-la` the results were listed in the default summary format.
+Because you typed `-a` instead of `-la` the results were listed in the default summary format.

 ## Apple-y things